Lightning-AI/litgpt/README.md

 ## Use the model

-To generate text predictions, you first need to download the model weights following the instructions on the official [LLaMA repository](https://github.com/facebookresearch/llama).
-After you've done that, you should have a folder like this:
+To generate text predictions, download the model weights following the instructions on the official [LLaMA repository](https://github.com/facebookresearch/llama).
+Now you should have a folder like this:

 ```text
 checkpoints/llama